 Ingredient notes

-- Squash: Use a large butternut squash.
+- Ripe butternut squash: Use a large butternut squash.
 Peel and dice it into about 1-inch uniform sized pieces.

-- Apples: Add a nice sweetness to the squash bake.
-Use an apple variety that is suitable for baking such as Macintosh or Gala.
+- Apples: Thin slices of apple add a nice sweetness to the squash bake.
+Use an apple variety that is suitable for baking, such as Macintosh, Gala, or Honeycrisp apple.
+Try to avoid tart apples like Granny Smith apples since the cranberries will already be fairly tart.

-- Cranberries: Incorporate a bit of tartness that compliments the sweetness of the apples and glaze.
+- Cranberries: Incorporate a bit of tartness that complements the sweetness of the apples and glaze.
 Use fresh or frozen cranberries.

-- Maple syrup: Provides sweetness to the casserole.
-Use 100% pure maple syrup.
+- Pure maple syrup: Provides sweetness to the casserole.

-- Coconut oil: Forms the glaze along with the maple syrup.
-Use unrefined for a mild coconut flavour or refined for no coconut flavour.
+- Melted coconut oil: Forms the glaze along with the maple syrup.
+Use unrefined for a mild coconut flavor or refined for no coconut flavor.
 You can also use butter if preferred.

 - Tapioca starch: Helps to thicken up the glaze mixture.
 You can also use cornstarch, or regular flour as a thickener.

-- Spices and seasonings: Cinnamon, nutmeg and salt flavour up the casserole and bring out the sweetness of the apples and squash.
+- Spices and seasonings: Cinnamon, nutmeg and sea salt add flavor to the casserole and bring out the sweetness of the apples and buttery flavor of the squash.
 Add more or less depending on your personal tastes.

 - First, you’ll need to preheat the oven to 350°F. Peel the squash and apples (I love using this peeler because it moves along with the grooves of the fruits and vegetables).
 Once peeled, cut the squash in half, remove the seeds and dice it into one-inch cubes.
 Next, thinly slice the apples.
 You can really use any type of apple that you prefer.
 Galas or Macintosh tend to work especially well for this recipe.

-- In a medium bowl, mix together the squash, apples and cranberries.
+- In a large mixing bowl, mix together the squash, apple slices and cranberries.

-- Add in the maple syrup, coconut oil, tapioca, salt, nutmeg and cinnamon and toss to evenly distribute.
+- Add in the maple syrup, coconut oil, tapioca, cinnamon, salt, and nutmeg and toss to evenly distribute.

-- Place mixture in an ungreased 7×11 inch baking dish (or a large rectangular baking dish).
-Cover with foil and bake for 35 minutes; then toss to ensure all components are cooked evenly.
+- Place butternut squash mixture in an ungreased 7×11 inch baking dish (or a large rectangular baking dish) in an even layer.
+Cover with foil and bake casserole in the preheated oven for 35 minutes; then toss to ensure all components are cooked evenly.
 Place back in oven, and bake for an additional 30-35 minutes.
 Allow to cool for about 10-15 minutes to allow liquid to caramelize.
 Serve warm.

 - Look for squash with minimal bruising and no obvious cuts or areas that are oozing.
 The squash should feel heavy for its size.